mattglittenberg/Microbiome-Analysis/README.md

 # Microbiome-Analysis
-Analysis of data from the Human Microbiome Project determining a link between microbial diversity on the skin and in the mouth with obesity.
+Analysis of data from the Human Microbiome Project (HMB) with the goal of exploring microbial diversity on the skin and in the mouth and their link with obesity.